duality-robotics/UMD-ENPM661-AStar-FalconSim-Assignment/README.md

 Upload **2 videos** (Do not include `.mp4` in the ZIP):

 - **Part 01**: Python path planner moving past 2 rectangles and the circle
-- **Part 02**: TurtleBot3 navigating in FalconSim
+- **Part 02**: TurtleBot3 navigating in FalconSim from a Start point to a Goal point.
-  - Start: Left of the 1st rectangle
-  - Goal: Space above/below/right of the shown black circle

 ➡ Upload the videos to **Google Drive** or **YouTube (Unlisted)**
 Include the links in your `README.md`